 - Coat the cubed beef evenly with the salt and sprinkle with freshly ground pepper to taste.

 - Heat the vegetable oil in a heavy-bottomed pot over medium-high heat.

 - Add the beef pieces and stir frequently with a wooden spoon until the meat is evenly browned.

 - Add the white onion pieces and fresh white mushroom slices.
 Cook until the onion pieces become transparent, stirring occasionally.

 - Add the dry red wine and stir to evenly coat the meat, mushrooms, and onions.
 Reduce the heat to low and simmer the meat and vegetables in the red wine for 30 minutes.

 - Add the beef stock.
 Mix thoroughly and simmer the mixture for another 30 minutes.

 - Drain the water from potato pieces and add them and the chopped carrots to the stew.
 Mix thoroughly and continue to simmer for another 30 minutes.
 Check and make sure the carrot and potatoes are tender.
-If not continue to cook the stew checking very 5 minutes.
+If not, continue to cook the stew, checking every 5 minutes.

 - When the potatoes and carrots are soft, remove the stew from the heat and ladle into bowls to serve.